sal218/Projects/README.md

 # Projects
-A place to view my work
+A place to view my work ranging from PowerBI visulization reports, to Python and web development projects.